seeq12/seeq-clustering/README.md

 wkdir = ''
 ```

 Manually enter the path where you wish to save the clustering models by updating the wkdir variable (yes, this means ignoring the warning in the first line and YES change line 2.
-To replicate default behavior, updated `wkdir` to be the same **absolute** path as the directory which holds `Clustering.py`, e.g.:
+To replicate default behavior, updated `wkdir` to be the same **absolute** path as the directory which holds `Basic.py`, e.g.:

 ```
-wkdir = 'D:/Seeq/plugins/external-calculation/python/user/'
+wkdir = 'D:/Seeq/plugins/external-calculation/python/user/ClusteringCalc/'
 ```

+Ensure that you use `/` in favor of `\`.

 #### Errors in hdbscan ext-calc install